 “How are they different in their uses and how do they cope with our problems?”.

 The answer to that is listed as follows:

-> -There are more scents and varieties available for hand soaps as compared to bar soaps.
-Some of the people tend to go for sweet fragrances.
+- There are more scents and varieties available for hand soaps as compared to bar soaps.
+Some people tend to go for sweet fragrances.

-> One minute of vigorous hand washing with bar soap is way enough for removing certain bacteria and many viruses from the hands.
+One minute of vigorous hand washing with bar soap is way enough for removing certain bacteria and many viruses from the hands.

 The most frequently asked question about hand soap vs. bar soap is, “Which kind is more considerable and in what perspective does it maintain it?”